micahwoods/micahwoods.github.io/_posts/2019-02-21-andrew-gulotti.md

 tags: [podcast, japan, greenkeeping]
 ---

-Or at least they they had a captivating discussion on [The Talking Greenkeeper](https://itunes.apple.com/us/podcast/the-talking-greenkeeper/id1435947281?mt=2#episodeGuid=9a57de3fbe4448fb94e71d0572fc7783) show.
+Or at least they had a captivating discussion on [The Talking Greenkeeper](https://itunes.apple.com/us/podcast/the-talking-greenkeeper/id1435947281?mt=2#episodeGuid=9a57de3fbe4448fb94e71d0572fc7783) show.

 They talked about a lot of things: